 In a 60 Minutes segment on CBS, Anderson Cooper met with Brian Hare, a well-known dog expert, to discuss a dog’s love.
 According to this segment, when your dog looks you in the eye, he is “hugging you with his eyes.”

 Why?
 Because when your dog looks at you, oxytocin is released, which is the same hormone that helps new mothers bond with their babies.
 This eye contact truly indicates your dog’s love for you.

-We don’t recommend you have a staring contest for the first 10 minutes after you get home tonight.
+We don’t recommend engaging in a staring contest the minute you get home.
 She will immediately sense something is different, and will likely look away.
-Instead, take time to try to maintain eye contact throughout the day and see how your dog responds.
+Instead, take the time to try to maintain eye contact throughout the day and see how your dog responds.

 He Yawns With You

 We’ve all heard that yawning is contagious, and may have experienced this when a friend yawns during a conversation.
 (Did you just yawn?
 Even reading about yawning can make you yawn!).
 But did you know that dogs experience the same sensation?

 According to Live Science, a recent study shows that yawning indicates empathy in us.
 In other words, because humans are empathetic, they sense the yawn in their peer.
 It’s nearly impossible to measure a dog’s empathy, but it’s likely that yawning symbolizes a bond to their human.

 In this study, dogs were more likely to yawn when their owners yawned, as opposed to a stranger.
 Hard to believe?
 You can test it out at home.
 Just don’t be discouraged if your dog doesn’t yawn back immediately—he may not recognize the yawn, and instead, wonder why you’re showing him your grin.

 There are plenty of “scientific” ways to confirm your dog loves you, but of course, these reactions vary from dog to dog.